JojOatXGME/dotfiles/README.md

     ./setup.sh

 You can use `./setup.sh -f` or `-s` to overwrite or skip existing files.
+If you want to verify the operations first, you can use `-n`.
+With this option the script does not copy / link any file but it prints which operations on the filesystem would be executed without this option.

+This script will create a symlink of every file and directory named `*.symlink`.
 Since symlinks are used, you have to run this script again after moving the repository.

-This script will create a symlink of every file and directory named `*.symlink` in the repository.

 ### Bash